vechain/vechain-sdk-js/docs/transactions.md

 ```

-3.**Delegation with URL**: This example will showcase the use of a delegation URL for fee delegation.
+3. **Delegation with URL**: This example will showcase the use of a delegation URL for fee delegation.
 The sender will specify a delegation URL in the `signTransaction` options, allowing a designated sponsor to pay the transaction fee.
 We'll cover the full process, from building clauses to verifying the transaction on-chain.

 ```typescript { name=full-flow-delegator-url, category=example }
 import { clauseBuilder, unitsUtils } from '@vechain/vechain-sdk-core';